Driving the scenic Klondike Highway

-The Klondike Highway is a challenging and scenic drive with a length of 438 mi (705 km).
-It links the Alaskan coastal town of Skagway to Yukon's Dawson City, heart of the Klondike.
+Klondike Highway is the name of a very scenic yet challenging drive linking the Alaskan coastal town of Skagway with Yukon's Dawson City, heart of the Klondike.